OCR A-Level Biology: Biological Membranes, Cell Division and Organisation — Complete Revision Guide (H420)

 Required Practicals / PAGs

 PAG 8 covers two canonical investigations.
 The beetroot membrane permeability investigation measures the leakage of betalain pigment into surrounding water across a temperature gradient, with absorbance read on a colorimeter — anchoring the temperature effects on membranes lesson.
 The potato or beetroot osmosis investigation measures the change in mass of tissue cylinders incubated in a sucrose concentration gradient, generating a calibration curve from which the water potential of the tissue can be interpolated — anchoring the osmosis and water potential lesson.
-Both are reliable Paper 3 fixtures with quantitative analysis including percentage change in mass, calibration curve interpretation, and percentage uncertainty in mass and volume measurements.
+Both are reliable Paper 3 fixtures with quantitative analysis including percentage change in mass, calibration-curve interpretation, and percentage uncertainty in mass and volume measurements.
+Percentage uncertainty in a single reading is estimated as the smallest scale division divided by the reading, multiplied by one hundred; reducing it is a matter of measuring larger masses and volumes, which is a routine "how would you improve the experiment" mark.

 Closing and Next Steps